keerthivasan-sankar/secure-vault-for-commercial/README.md

 ## Security notes

 - **The USB key is never stored in plaintext.** As of v3.3.0, the 32-byte key on your USB drive is itself encrypted (AES-256-GCM) with a key derived from your password via scrypt.
 Someone with brief physical access to the USB drive alone cannot extract a usable key without also knowing the password — this replaces the earlier design, which stored the raw key in plaintext on the drive.
+- **This is removable-key possession, not hardware-bound custody.** The key file on the USB drive is an ordinary, copyable file — not a secret stored inside tamper-resistant hardware like a smart card, TPM, or a device such as a YubiKey, which never lets raw key material leave the device at all.
+Someone with brief physical access to your drive (or malware running on your machine while it's mounted) can copy that file; it just isn't useful to them without your password too.
+If you need true hardware-bound custody, a dedicated hardware security token is a stronger choice than a commodity USB drive.
 - Uses Node's built-in `crypto` module: AES-256-GCM with scrypt key derivation, random salts and IVs per operation, and authentication tags to detect tampering.
 - File integrity is checked with a **keyed HMAC-SHA256** (using the same unlocked key), verified before decryption is attempted.
 Earlier versions used an unkeyed SHA-256 checksum, which anyone could forge — it added no real tamper protection.
 The current HMAC does.
 - 7-Zip is invoked via `execFileSync` with arguments passed as an array, not a shell string — this closes a command-injection risk present in earlier versions, where a maliciously crafted file/folder name could have broken out of shell quoting.
 - Passwords are captured into a `Buffer` (not a JS string) and explicitly zeroed (`.fill(0)`) as soon as each use is finished, reducing the time key material spends resident in memory.
 This is a real improvement but not an absolute guarantee — Node.js/V8 may retain other copies internally (e.g. during garbage collection, or if memory was paged to disk by the OS) that application code cannot reach or control.
-- **This project has not undergone an independent third-party security audit.** However, it is continuously scanned via **GitHub CodeQL** (JavaScript/TypeScript and Actions workflows) on every push, with zero alerts currently outstanding, and dependencies are monitored via **Dependabot**.
-This is automated static analysis, not a manual audit — treat it as a meaningfully raised floor, not a certification.
-It's built on standard, well-reviewed cryptographic primitives, and several issues raised by community review have been fixed (see [CHANGELOG.md](https://github.com/keerthivasan-sankar/secure-vault-for-commercial/blob/main/CHANGELOG.md)).
+- **This project has not undergone an independent third-party security audit.** It's built on standard, well-reviewed cryptographic primitives, and several issues raised by community review have been fixed (see [CHANGELOG.md](CHANGELOG.md)), but the implementation has only been reviewed informally overall.
+Use it for what you'd be comfortable losing, not as your only line of defense for anything irreplaceable.
 - Secure delete overwrites the original file 3 times before removing it — note that on SSDs, wear-leveling means overwrite-based deletion doesn't guarantee the original data is unrecoverable at the hardware level.
 - The installer is currently unsigned, which is why Windows shows a SmartScreen warning on first run.
 Unsigned doesn't mean unsafe — it means Windows hasn't yet built reputation for this specific publisher/file.
 You can verify the source code yourself in this repository before trusting the compiled `.exe`.
 - **There is no password recovery, by design.** Your password is never stored anywhere.
 If you forget it, files encrypted with it are permanently unrecoverable, even with the correct USB drive in hand.

-**Found a security issue?** Please report it privately rather than opening a public issue — see [SECURITY.md](https://github.com/keerthivasan-sankar/secure-vault-for-commercial/blob/main/SECURITY.md) for how to disclose responsibly.

 ---